pearsedarcy/tournament-brackets/README.md

   4. Upon successful creation, the app generates a unique tournament ID for future reference.
 - Error Handling:
+  - Limits the number of characters in a title.
   - Checks for invalid input regarding the number of participants.
   - Generates a unique tournament ID to avoid conflicts with existing tournaments.